 Team Phase/Role Tasks Enterprise Project Management Office (EPMO) Approval for Release to Production Review the Release Readiness Report (RRR) with JLV PM and Health Product Support (HPS) for approval; review and approve the Service Now (SNOW) board entry.

-JLV Support Deployment Coordination Plan and schedule deployments (including orchestration with vendors) Determine and document the roles and responsibilities of those involved in deployments Test for operational readiness JLV Support Installation Schedule installations Ensure that the Authority to Operate (ATO) and certificate authority security documentation is in place Validate through facility Points of Contact (POCs) to ensure that Information Technology (IT) equipment has been accepted using the asset inventory processes Coordinate training See Section 4.8.2 for the detailed installation process.
+Team Phase/Role Tasks JLV Support Deployment Coordination Plan and schedule deployments (including orchestration with vendors) Determine and document the roles and responsibilities of those involved in deployments Test for operational readiness JLV Support Installation Schedule installations Ensure that the Authority to Operate (ATO) and certificate authority security documentation is in place Coordinate training See Section 4.8.2 for the detailed installation process.
 JLV Support Backout Confirm the availability of backout instructions and backout strategy.
 Identify the criteria that triggers a backout See Section 5 for the detailed backout process.
 JLV Support Rollback Confirm the availability of rollback instructions and rollback strategy.
 Identify the criteria that triggers a rollback See Section 6 for the detailed rollback process.
 JLV Support Post-Deployment Provide software and system support